Randy Rogers Band to headline Stripes River Fest Sept. 16-17

 Castillo has released five albums since his 2009 debut, “Who I Am.”
 His most recent album, “Sin Limites,” was released in 2014 and debuted at No. 15 on Billboard’s Latin Pop Album charts.
 He is known for the unique sound of his playing of custom accordions and his energetic live performances.

-Also Friday night, the Southside Lions Club will be hosting its annual Fiestas Patrias celebrating Mexican independence at El Paseo de Santa Angela, 20 E. Avenue D. The celebration begins at 6:30 p.m. and will continue until midnight.
+Also Friday and Saturday nights, the Southside Lions Club will host its annual Fiestas Patrias celebrating Mexican independence at El Paseo de Santa Angela, 20 E. Avenue D. The celebration, including food, music and dancing, begins each evening at 6:30 p.m. and will continue until midnight.

 Saturday’s packed lineup includes:

 - 8 a.m.-10:30 a.m. – Concho River Run.
 The theme is “Pirates and Mermaids,” with street performers dressed as each along the route.
 Registration information for the 5K run will be announced July 21.
 The entry fee will be $15 plus additional fees.
 A free family concert will be offered at the finish line at the RiverStage.

 - 10 a.m.-noon – A three-player scramble golf tournament, Santa Fe Golf Course.
 Registration is $25 per player at the course’s clubhouse at 111W.
 Veterans Memorial Drive (formerly River Drive).

 - 10 a.m.-2 p.m. – Six-on-six sand volleyball tournament at The Bosque.
 The teams will be coed with a minimum of two males and two females on the sand at all times.
 The cost is $10 per player paid on the day of the event.
 Registration will be courtside from 9 a.m.-9:30 a.m.
 Sept.
 17, and will be limited to six teams.
 Play begins at 10 a.m., with cash prizes awarded by San Angelo Host.